dart-lang/language/working/declaring-constructors/feature-specification.md

 -   Add section for inferring public parameter names from private ones.
 -   Update `simpleFormalParameter` grammar to allow `var` followed by a type.
 -   Add lint for using `final` on parameters.
+-   Specify the semantics not in terms of field parameters.

 ### 0.1